58% of French meat consumers are reducing their annual meat consumption

 France’ results of the Smart Protein consumer survey show enormous potential for the country’s plant-based sector and suggest key opportunities for food companies to successfully expand their plant-based product range, in both retail and food service.

 This report follows on from the European report which was published in November 2023.
-It finds that promising changes on the overall consumer preferences and behaviours have been made over the last two years in Europe.
+It finds that promising changes on the overall consumer preferences and behaviors have been made over the last two years in Europe.

-“In France, alternatives to dairy products (plant-based milks, yoghurts, etc.) are the most widely distributed category, with a varied range of products that appeal to and satisfy consumers, and democratise plant-based eating.
+“In France, alternatives to dairy products (plant-based milks, yogurts, etc.) are the most widely distributed category, with a varied range of products that appeal to and satisfy consumers, and democratize plant-based eating.
 As for the other categories, access to plant-based products is still too low due to uneven distribution, especially when it comes to plant-based cheeses.
 On the other hand, in order to satisfy the demands of French consumers, all aspects of the product (price, nutrition, taste, quality, ethics, and packaging) need to be taken into account, as well as the fact that alternatives – particularly to meat products and cheeses – still have a poor reputation and are associated with overly processed products”.
 Astrid LEFOURNIER, Responsable V-Label France.

 750 people in France were asked about their attitudes towards the consumption of plant-based foods, their trust in these products, their current consumption habits and the key drivers of their food choices.